bernardinelli/DESTNOSIM/README.md

 ### Usage
 A simple tutorial for the software included here is included [here](Examples/DESTNOSIM_Tutorial.ipynb).
 This tutorial projects the almost 70 thousand synthethic objects from the CFEPS-L7 model into the DES exposures and evaluates the detectability of all objects.
 For more advanced usage, the user is encouraged to delve into the files and the documentation.

+**WARNING**
+In some versions of MacOS, there is a safety feature that does not propagate environment variables to shells that are generated inside other processes.
+What this means for `destnosim` is that `orbitspp` calls from inside python shells do *not* load `orbitspp` correctly.
+This is unfortunate, and a fix is forthcoming.
+In the meanwhile, the code will print the correct command line calls to `orbitspp`, and you can run these in your own shell.
+We apologize for the somewhat messy problem!